-If an employee desires to continue working from home (and not return to campus on the employee’s expected return date established by the unit head), the employee must submit a request for consideration to Human Resources (not the unit head) by the filling out the form linked HERE.
+If an employee desires to work from home (and not return to campus on the employee’s expected return date established by the unit head), the employee must submit a request for consideration to Human Resources (not the unit head) by the filling out the form linked HERE.

 - Human Resources will evaluate eligibility of an employee for consideration for COVID-19 related accommodations:

-- Upon receipt of an employee’s request form, Human Resources may require the employee to provide additional documentation to justify the basis of the employee’s request.
+- Upon receipt of an employee’s request form, Human Resources may require the employee to provide additional documentation to justify the basis for the employee’s request.

 - After evaluation of any required documentation, Human Resources will determine only whether an employee is eligible for consideration for a work-from-home arrangement or other COVID-19 related accommodation.
 An employee will be considered eligible for COVID-19 related accommodations if the employee is: